byte-track/bytetrack-sdk-android/README.md

 class CustomApplication : Application() {
     override fun onCreate() {
         super.onCreate()
-        ByteTrack.instance.initMessager(this, "your app id", "your app key", "your user id") }
+        ByteTrack.instance.initMessager(this, "your app id", "your app key", "your user id", "your server url") }
 }
 ```